Quantum Attacks Targeting Nuclear Power Plants: Threat Analysis, Defense and Mitigation Strategies: Quantum Dawn - A Covert Cryptographic Sabotage Attack

 \subsection{Comparative Analysis: \textsc{Quantum~Dawn} vs. \textsc{Quantum~Scar}}

 Systematic comparison of \textsc{Quantum~Dawn} and \textsc{Quantum~Scar} shows that they represent two complementary quantum-enabled threat profiles.
-SCAR leverages PKI/firmware monoculture and dual-CA compromise to weaponize HNDL data at scale, which yields a higher baseline success rate (35--68\%) and therefore requires architectural controls such as ISA/IEC 62443 SR~1.1 cryptographic diversity, PKI segmentation, and immutable logging to break trust inheritance.
-DAWN, by contrast, is access- and human-factor centric: it pivots through engineering workstations and VPN sessions, achieves lower baseline success (8--18\%), and is better mitigated through access isolation, MFA, and behavioral detection on operator actions.
-Both scenarios ultimately aim at safety compromise and forensic obfuscation—SCAR via quantum-forged, cryptographically valid evidence, DAWN via temporal manipulation and partial evidence removal.
-Applying SL-4 controls together with PQC migration reduces the residual risk for both scenarios to below 1\%, which empirically supports the defense-in-depth framework in Section~\ref{sec:defense}.
+SCAR leverages PKI/firmware monoculture and dual-CA compromise to weaponize HNDL data at scale, which yields a higher success rate (35--68\% typical) and therefore requires architectural controls such as ISA/IEC 62443 SR~1.1 cryptographic diversity, PKI segmentation, and immutable logging to break trust inheritance.
+DAWN, by contrast, is access- and human-factor centric: it pivots through engineering workstations and VPN sessions, achieves lower success (8--34\% typical), and is better mitigated through access isolation, MFA, and behavioral detection on operator actions.
+Both scenarios ultimately aim at safety compromise and forensic obfuscation: SCAR via quantum-forged, cryptographically valid evidence, and DAWN via temporal manipulation and partial evidence removal.
+Applying SR~1.1 cryptographic diversity together with full PQC migration drives residual risk below 1\% for both scenarios, with SL-4 alone reducing SCAR to 2--8\% and DAWN to 1--5\%, consistent with the defense-in-depth framework in Section~\ref{sec:defense}.

-\section{Defensive Case Study: Operational Validation of Quantum-Resilient Controls in a Nuclear OT/ICS Environment}
+\section{Defensive Case Study: Design Validation of Quantum-Resilient Controls in a Nuclear OT/ICS Environment}